apache/nuttx-apps/examples/README.txt

     CONFIG_PWM_PULSECOUNT - Enables PWM pulse count support (if the hardware supports it).
     CONFIG_NSH_BUILTIN_APPS - Build the PWM test as an NSH built-in function.
-      Default: Not built!
-The example can only be used as an NSH built-in application

   Specific configuration options for this example include: